vermosen/thOth/README.md

 The core library strongly relies on Boost, but additional dependencies might also be considered.

-The current version only supports MSVC 2013.
+The current version only supports MSVC 2013 and Eclipse/gcc.